ravi-prakash1907/Problem-Solving-with-Python/notes/Module1.md

 ## Information & Data

 **Information:** A fact/piece of knowledge about real world
-**Data:** Representation of Information in a format that can be stored processed by the computers
+**Data:** Representation of Information in a format that can be stored, processed by the computers

-_The data has no meaning on its own, alone!_
+_The data hava no meaning on its own, alone!_

 eg.:
  1. A _credit card number_ or someone's _name_ is a piece of an information
- 2. When CC no. or name is used for some specific purpos, it becomes data (as actually data element is stored on the CC using magnetically charged particles)
+ 2. When Credit Card no. or name is used for some specific purpose, it becomes data (as here the data element are stored on the Credit Card using magnetically charged particles)

 ### Information can be: